• Skip to primary navigation

 The sauce is typically eaten with lamb dishes.

 • Key Characteristics: Harissa is a spicy and smoky chili paste that can add complexity to dishes.
-While it may not replicate the exact flavor of achiote paste, it offers a similar vibrant color and robust taste.
+While it may not replicate the exact flavor of achiote paste, it offers a similar bright color and strong taste.

 • Proper Ratio: Replace 1 tablespoon of achiote paste with 1 tablespoon of harissa.
 Adjust the quantity based on your desired level of spiciness.